paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/hardware/EL9xxx.md

 The passive terminals will not show up as an EtherCAT slave when issueing the "ethercat slaves" command.
 However, they are normally visible in the electrical drawings.
 This could result in that the slave id in the electrical drawing is **NOT** corresponding to the EtherCAT slave index used when configuring ecmc.
 In worst case this could lead to that the wrong hardware/drive is configured.

 {{% notice warning %}}
-**When configuring ecmc, make sure the EtherCAT slave index is correct, do not blindly trust the electrical drawings since and passive terminal could introduce an shift in the slave indices.**
+**When configuring ecmc, make sure the EtherCAT slave index is correct, do not blindly trust the electrical drawings since a passive terminal could introduce an shift in the slave indices.**
 {{% /notice %}}